LarkspurCA/androidweardocs/suggest.rst

 Android Wear adds even more styles that improve the user experience on the small screen of a wearable device.
 These styles make it possible to group or add pages to notifications.
 The email example shows how messages are grouped to reduce the number of notification delivered to a wearable.

 You do not have to rely any of these stock UI styles.
 You can create your own full-screen layout that best suits your custom application.
 Just keep it simple and be consistent in presentation and usage with other wearable apps.
 For example, do not try to replicate the grid layout of the handheld device - the wearable is just too small for this approach.
-Users are just going to glance at their watch, speak simple commands, or tap and swipe the screen.
+Users just glance at their watch, speak simple commands, or tap and swipe the screen.

 First Android Wear Suggest